An Informational-Entropic Approach to Exoplanet Characterization: Discussion and Conclusions

-Present observations of exoplanetary spectra are limited, using narrow bandpass filters, often with low resolution.
-As a result, the information content of these spectra is very low.
-In future work, we hope to use spectra with simulated noise to test the dependence of our method on the signal-to-noise ratio of next generation telescope data.
-This can be done for JWST using the JWST simulator \classoption{JexoSim-2.0} \citep{sarkar_jexosim_2021}, testing the efficacy of the $\djs$ method on JWST data.
-Ultimately, however, we propose that this method may be used on upcoming high-resolution spectral data from JWST as well as ARIEL, E-ELT, and Earth-2.0.
-Similar approaches using the information entropic content of a spectrum or a field have been shown to be effective to a wide variety of astrophysical, cosmological, and high-energy physics scenarios: \citet{thakur2020configurational, bernardini2019, gleiser2012a, Gleiser2012b, Gleiser2013, Gleiser2018, bernardini2017, Stephens2020, braga2017} is an incomplete list.
-To the best of our knowledge, this is the first application of the configurational entropy method to astrobiology.
+The previous observations of exoplanetary spectra use narrow bandpass filters, often with low resolution.
+As~a result, the~information content of these spectra is very low.
+Even with JWST, the~shot noise limit of transmission spectroscopy limits the signal-to-noise ratio achievable without advanced spectroscopic methods proposed in near-future missions.
+In~the {}{Appendix \ref{sec:appendix},} we show how $\djs$ varies with a simple Gaussian noise model.
+In~reality, noise in a transmission spectrum depends on a complex mix of instrument factors, planetary features (such as the distance between the planet and host star), and~observational conditions (such as the number of observed transits).
+In~future work, we hope to use spectra with simulated noise to test the dependence of our method on the signal-to-noise ratio of next generation telescope data.
+This can be performed for JWST using the JWST simulators \classoption{{}{JexoSim-2.0}} \citep{sarkar_jexosim_2021} or \classoption{{}{PandExo}} \citep{batalha2017}, testing the efficacy of the $\djs$ method on JWST data.
+We note that JWST recently confirmed the mission's ability to resolve spectral biosignatures with detections of carbon dioxide in the atmosphere of WASP-39b~\cite{aher2022}; methane in WASP-80b \citep{bell2023}; water, carbon dioxide, sulfur dioxide, and~sulfur monoxide in the gas giant WASP-39 b \citep{aher2022, rustamkulov2023early, ahrer2023early, alderson2023early, feinstein2023early}; and methane and carbon dioxide in K2-18b~\cite{madhusudhan2023, schmidt2025}.
+We anticipate that the method will be most helpful in future missions designed specifically for spectroscopy of potentially Earth-like planets (identified by non-spectral parameters like their mass and orbital distance) such as~HWO.

-In closing, as we mentioned above, this method may be extended to determine the information content of individual absorption lines.
-A companion paper currently in preparation extends the methodology using $\djs$-density to determine the similarity in information between two exoplanets at a particular wavelength.
-For example, $\djs$ density can be used to compare a particular biosignature signal between an exoplanet spectrum and an Earth spectrum.
-Used together, $\djs$ and $\djs$-density present a set of information-theory tools for identifying life-supporting exoplanets with minimal prior knowledge.
+We note that, while our method is agnostic to the features that make a planet Earth-like---including life---it is not a direct measure of biosignatures.
+Our method assesses the similarity of an exoplanets spectrum to that of Earth.
+While life has a decisive impact on this similarity, a~low $\djs$ does not, in-and-of-itself, indicate life.
+Research is actively being conducted into true so-called ``agnostic biosignatures''.
+Refs. \citep{Guttenberg2021, Marshall2021, Chou2021, Wong2023, Bartlett2022} is an incomplete list.
+These methods may be able to identify life without assuming the form that life takes, while our method may identify Earth-like planets without assuming what features define a planet's~Earth-likeness.